• Email

 Number 4, the pin, can be used when the corner is acute.

-Use a needle and thread (number 5 in the photo above) to turn a corner and get perfect results every time.
+When you use a needle and thread to turn a corner, you get perfect results every time.

 Projects with Corners